-For rustic cottage gardens, you might be looking for something tastefully rough-around-the-edges.
+For rustic cottage garden design, you might want to look for something tastefully rough-around-the-edges.
 This reclaimed wood garden and coffee table from Nkuku ticks that box and would sync perfectly with any rustic outdoor space.

-For classic or otherwise contemporary gardens, it’s tough to beat natural wood.
+For classic or otherwise contemporary garden design, it’s tough to beat natural wood.
 This acacia lounge set by Cox and Cox is elegant but simple and functional for families or larger parties of people.

 Eco-friendly reclaimed wood sets

 It’s fitting for garden furniture to take advantage of recycled or reclaimed wood.